Malupota

-This is a historical village, this village has one of the 22 manjis which were established by 3rd sikh guru - Guru Amardaas Ji to spread sikhism in the world.
+This is a historical village, this village has one of the 22 manjis which were established by 3rd Sikh guru - Guru Amar Das Ji to spread Sikhism in the world.
 This village has still kept that place in its original structure.

 Malupota was founded by Baba Khan Das.
-Malupota has a temple in his name, and most people in the village, regardless of religion regards Baba Khan Das as a saint or semi God.
+Malupota has a temple in his name.

 In December 2020, The efforts of the people of this village were highly praised with their contribution to the protest against the 2020 Indian agriculture reform.
 They distributed 10 Quintal (1000kg) of Desi Piniyan for the farmers protesting in Delhi.